jhernandezb/redis-cluster/README.md

 ### Recipes

 * **redis::master** which runs a redis server
-* **redis::save** which runs a redis slave mounting configs from /etc/redis/slave.conf
+* **redis::slave** which runs a redis slave mounting configs from /etc/redis/slave.conf
 * **redis::sentinel** which runs a redis sentinel mounting configs from /etc/redis/sentinel.conf

 ## Verify the cluster